frostt-tensor/frostt-tensor.github.io/_tensors/chicago-crime.md

   Some basic sanitization efforts have been undertaken by FROSTT:

     * Reports without a location are omitted.
-    * A single mistake crime report (out of 6.5M total) of the secondary crime type `DOMESTIC VIOLENCE` has been moved to the primary crime type `BATTERY`.
+    * A single mistaken crime report (out of 6.5M total) of the secondary crime type `DOMESTIC VIOLENCE` has been moved to the primary crime type `BATTERY`.
       Secondary crime types are sub-categories of primary crime types.